SureshPriyankara9902/Birds-classification-fastAPI-Application/README.md

 ## Bird Classification FastAPI Application

-This project is a machine learning web application that uses FastAPI to classify bird species based on an uploaded image.
-The model is built using ResNet-50 architecture from PyTorch.
-The API provides endpoints for predicting bird species from an image and retrieving class labels.
+This project is a machine learning web application that uses FastAPI to classify bird species based on an uploaded image.The API provides endpoints for predicting bird species from an image and retrieving class labels.

-deployed the fastapi application using render : https://birds-classification-wt3j.onrender.com/
+deployed the fastapi application using render : https://birds-classification-wt3j.onrender.com

 ![Screenshot (274)](https://github.com/user-attachments/assets/88c549cb-4d3c-446e-bce9-030198d4fc79)